yqzhishen/OpenUtau/README.md

 # OpenUtau For DiffSinger
 **English** | [简体中文](README_zh.md)

 DiffSinger is an open-source singing voice synthesizer based on machine learning.
-Anyone can record their singing audio make their own DiffSinger voicebank.
-In this fork of OpenUtau, DiffSinger was added as a renderer.
+Anyone can record their singing voice and make their own DiffSinger voicebank.
+This fork provides a DiffSinger renderer for OpenUtau, an open source singing voice synthesis GUI editor.

 ## Download
 OpenUtau For DiffSinger supports Windows and MacOS.
 Please go to [Release Page](https://github.com/xunmengshe/OpenUtau/releases) and download the correct package for your operating system.